to place it on page-->

-The Crochet V stitch is likely one of the first beginner-friendly sitches one learns after the master the basic six stitches (chain, slip stitch, single crochet, double crochet, half double crochet, and treble crochet stitch).
+The Crochet V stitch is likely one of the first beginner-friendly stitches one learns after mastering the basic six stitches (chain, slip stitch, single crochet, double crochet, half double crochet, and treble crochet stitch).
 Learn basic crochet stitches.

-It's not surprising becuase it's easy to make, looks great and beginners can feel proud creating a pattern that looks beautiful and advanced, even though it is not.
+It's not surprising because it's easy to make, looks great, and beginners can feel proud of creating a pattern that looks beautiful, even though it is not advanced.

 It gets its name from its appearance.
 The fabric that is created looks like little Vs.